 Plans for Children Following Separation

-It is important to know and understand the impact of separation on your children.
 If you are a parent, any plans that you make for your children after a separation should be made in their best interests.
-We can provide legal advice in the event that you and your ex do not see eye-to-eye on what this means to you.
+We provide legal advice in the event that you and your ex do not see eye-to-eye on what this means to you.

-Call us today for free initial telephone advice from an expert Solicitor – 01244 312306.
+Call us today for free initial telephone advice from an expert Solicitor on 01244 312306.

 What legal help do we offer in this area?

 We will work through all the options with you if you are in dispute over plans for children.
-Whatever your situation, we can offer you the best help.
 The issues that we can deal with on your behalf include:

-- Where the child should go to school.
+- Where a child should go to school

 How can we help?